graphicsdesk/spectate/README.md

 ## Usage

-To start the development server, run:
+To start developing, run:

 ```
 $ npm start
 ```

+This starts a local web server on http://localhost:1234 that shows you what your page looks like.
+If you edit and save any code, the page will automatically update.

 To re-download the Google Doc or update the project's [configuration](https://github.com/graphicsdesk/spectate/wiki/API-Documentation#spectate-config), run: